j776w781/EECS-447-Project/Meeting_Logs.md

 **Tasks Allocated:**
 - Josh: Implement the other four implemented reports in SQL.
 Write the queries and output in the Part 6 document.
 Implement notification features on the library.py file.
 Turn in the Part 6 document by 11:59 PM on May 4th.
 Give the demo.
-(Due 5/4 and 5/5)
+(Due 5/4 and 5/5) (Complete)
 - Dylan: Implement the first four unimplemented sample queries in SQL.
 Write the queries and output in the Part 6 document.
 (Due 5/4) (Complete)
 - Aiham: Implement the last two unimplemented sample queries, and the monthly summary report and statistics breakdown in SQL.
 Write the queries and output in the Part 6 document.
 (Due 5/4) (Complete)
 - Ashley: Integrate collection_analysis.py into the library.py program.
 Copy/paste the queries needed into the Part 6 document.
 (Due 5/4) (Complete)